 Balance craft ‘tutorials’, that require following specific steps, with process art experiences, that require few or no instructions.
 This will provide kids with a variety of learning opportunities.

-In all art sessions, promote the process and the not the product.
+In all art sessions, encourage the process without focusing on the product.

 Step 1.
 Compile content.

-Create a storage system that is convenient for you.
+Create a storage system that is convenient for you to compile and organize activities.

 - Store content as a hard copy in a 3-ring binder.